mschuetze/SingAPu-CheckWordFile/README.md

 - Check if paragraphs with format **SuS_Subhead2** are always followed by a paragraph with format **SuS_Autorname**.
 - Check if paragraphs with format **SuS_Bilddateiname** are always followed by either a paragraph with format **SuS_Bild/Tabellenunterschrift** or **SuS_Autor_Kurzbiografie**.
 - Check if the number of paragraphs with paragraph format **SuS_Kastenheadline** is an integer multiple of 2 (each box is opened + closed).
 If this is not the case, output an error.

+The script collects all errors in a log file.